TNA Impact preview: TNA World Championship headlines Thursday's show - Pro Wrestling Dot Net

 -Mike Santana vs. Steve Maclin for the TNA World Championship

-Powell’s POV: Impact was taped last night, and there is another taping tonight in Sacramento, California, at the Sacramento Memorial Auditorium.
+Powell’s POV: Impact was taped on May 14-15 in Sacramento, California, at the Sacramento Memorial Auditorium.
 John Moore will be attending tonight’s taping.
 Impact is simulcast Thursdays on AMC, AMC+, and TNA+ at 8CT/9ET.
 John’s Impact reviews are typically available late Thursday night or on Friday morning, along with my audio reviews for Dot Net Members (including our Patreon patrons).

 Be the first to comment